trycourier/courier-nextjs-password-reset/README.md

 ## Running the app

-Open `http://localhost:3000` in your browser and click on "Forgot Password".
+Open `http://localhost:3000` in your browser.

+Click "Create User" to create a user whose password you want to test resetting.

-On the `/forgot_password` page, enter the email or phone number of a User that you created earlier.
+Next, click "Forgot Password" and enter the email or phone number of the User that you just created.

 ## Deploy